Team

 Lorenz Sommer

 Lorenz Sommer is a doctoral researcher at the Chair of International Relations and the Chair of Global Governance and Public Policy.
-He has received his Masters degree in Political Science at the University of Bamberg, with a focus on International Relations and on Computational Social Science methods, such as Webscraping in Python.
-His research interests cover Cybersecurity and Cyber Warfare, and the incorporation of non-state actors in the securitymaking process.
+He has received his Masters degree in Political Science at the University of Bamberg, with a focus on International Relations and on Computational Social Science methods.
+His doctoral research covers state security competition in cyberspace, applying classical concepts of security studies literature on this new domain.
+In his PhD and project work, he has applied quantitative methods, usually for mapping purposes, and qualitative methods in equal measure.
+He has been teaching undergraduate seminars in the winter semesters 2024 and 2025.

 Andrea Johansen